horizon-research/hvs_vr_encoding/Readme.md

 ### 1.1 Overall Pipeline

-&nbsp; &nbsp; The figure illustrates the project's comprehensive pipeline, transforming panoramic video into the foveated compressed video compatible with Google Cardboard.
+&nbsp; &nbsp; The figure illustrates the project's comprehensive pipeline, transforming panoramic video into the foveated compressed (Color Optimiz) video compatible with Google Cardboard.
 The pipeline is divided into two main module groups: one operating on the host machine and the other on an FPGA.
 The host machine handles video decoding, projection, parameter precomputation, and rearrangement.
 In contrast, the FPGA accelerates color adjustment and lens correction.
 These two platforms are interconnected via an HDMI cable.
 The final output is rendered on the VR display for immersive viewing.

 <img src="images/pipeline.png" alt="Alt text" width="800"/>